 Danchek AD Strips – each package 30€ – Prices plus postage from Copenhagen and Handling Charges 20€.
 There are 250 pcs.
 1x4cm strips in the black plastic bag.

 Inside the black bag you will find one bag with 1 gram silica.
-This has been prepared with a solution of 10% NaOH and dried.
+This has been prepared with a solution of 10% Sodium Carbonate and dried.
 This keeps the AD-Strip blue at all times.

 The card, which you can use for comparison of the acidity level is as accurate as possible.
 The AD-Strip is purely a chemical reaction in pH values and should be considered as such.
 Smell is of no importance in the evaluation and has been taken out of our documentation.
 Also there are fewer readings.